harmony-one/onebtc/specs/onebtc-spec/docs/source/spec/vault-registry.rst

 Preconditions
 .............

-* The BTC Parachain status in the :ref:`security` component must be set to ``RUNNING:0``.
+* The BTC Bridge status in the :ref:`security` component must be set to ``RUNNING:0``.

 Function Sequence
 .................

-The ``registerVault`` function takes as input a Parachain AccountID, a Bitcoin address and ONE collateral, and registers a new vault in the system.
+The ``registerVault`` function takes as input a Bridge AccountID, a Bitcoin address and ONE collateral, and registers a new vault in the system.

 1. Check that ``collateral > MinimumCollateralVault`` holds, i.e., the vault provided sufficient collateral (above the spam protection threshold).